 How to get directions quickly

-Most of us are familiar with the Google Maps Navigation feature that offers voice-guided, turn-by-turn directions, but did you know that there’s a nifty shortcut to start it?
-You can search for a place or touch it on the map, then touch and hold the blue Directions button at the bottom right, and Google Maps will choose the best route and launch straight into Navigation mode.
+Everyone who uses Google Maps Navigation knows the navigation feature that offers voice-guided, turn-by-turn directions.
+But there’s a nifty shortcut to start it.
+You can search for a place or tap it on the map, then touch and hold the blue Directions button at the bottom right, and Google Maps will choose the best route and launch straight into Navigation mode.
 If you want to tweak the route or change your mode of transport, then just tap it once, make your changes, then tap Start.

 How to share your real-time location

-If you want to share your location in real-time with family or friends then tap the menu button (three lines in the top-left corner) and choose Location sharing.
-You can tap the Add People icon at the top right to choose how long you want to share your location with people in your Contacts for 1 hour, Until you turn this off, or use the plus or minus button to add or subtract location-sharing time.
-If they have a Google account then your position will be shared with them in their Google Maps app; otherwise, it will be sent as a link they can tap.
-You can also choose to share your location via a host of other apps like Facebook Messenger.
+If you want to share your location in real time with family or friends then tap on your ID picture, and in the resulting menu, tap Location sharing.
+With that, a new menu appears with a blue Get Started button.
+You can choose to share your location with people in your Contacts for 1 hour, Until you turn this off, or use the plus or minus button to add or subtract location-sharing time.
+If they have a Google account, it will share your position with those designated people in their Google Maps app or sent as a link they can tap.
+You can also share your location via a host of other apps, like Messages.
 Anyone who is sharing their location with you will have their own tab at the top of the screen and you can tap on it to see where they are.

 How to share a location

-To share a location you like, whether you are currently there or not, just tap and hold on any location to drop a pin.
+To share a location you like, whether you are currently there or not, just tap and hold on any location on the map to drop a pin.
 Tap the address section at the bottom of the screen to expand it, then tap Share.
-You’ll see a pop-up list of apps that you can share your location through.
-If someone is having trouble finding your location, then a photo view of the front of the actual building can help.
-Check the next tip for how to share Street Views directly.
+You’ll see a pop-up list of apps you can use to share your location.
+You can also send a photo view of the place.

 How to see Street View on mobile

-If you want to see a photo of your location, then you need Street View.
-Touch and hold on the map to drop a pin on your chosen location, then tap at the bottom where it says Dropped pin (or the address) to bring the information up.
-You should see an image of the location near the bottom of your screen.
+If you want to see a photo of your chosen place, use Street View.
+To access it, touch and hold on the map to drop a pin on your location, then tap at the bottom where it says Dropped pin (or the address) to reveal the information.
+You should also see an image of the location near the bottom of your screen.
 Tap that, and you’ll launch into Street View.
-To share that Street View by tapping the menu in the top-right corner and tapping Share.
+To share that Street View, tap the menu in the top-right corner, and then tap Share.

-Everyone is used to pinching in order to zoom in and out, but you can also zoom one-handed in Google Maps.
-A double tap will zoom partially, but there’s another option.
+Everyone knows how to use the pinch gesture in order to zoom in and out, but you can also zoom one-handed in Google Maps.
+A double-tap will zoom partially, but there’s another option.
 Tap twice on the map, leaving your finger or thumb on it the second time, and you’ll find that you can swipe down to zoom in and swipe up to zoom out.
 It can be a little awkward at first, but it’s there if you need it.